goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 Overview
 --------

-:term:`BlueBream` is a web framework written in the Python programming language.
-BlueBream is free/open source software, owned by the :term:`Zope Foundation`, licensed under the :term:`Zope Public License` (BSD like, GPL compatible license).
-BlueBream was previously known as :term:`Zope 3`.
+:term:`BlueBream` -- formerly known as :term:`Zope 3` -- is a web
+framework written in the Python programming language.

-A few of the features which distinguish BlueBream among Python web frameworks.
+A few features distinguish BlueBream from other Python web frameworks.

-- BlueBream is built on top of the :term:`Zope Tool Kit` (ZTK), a distillation of many years of experience in meeting demanding requirements for stable, scalable software.
+- BlueBream is built on top of the :term:`Zope Tool Kit` (ZTK), which has many years of experience proving it meets the demanding requirements for stable, scalable software.

-- BlueBream leverages the power of :term:`Buildout` a build system written in Python.
+- BlueBream uses the powerful and familiar :term:`Buildout` system written in Python.

-- BlueBream uses the :term:`ZODB` transactional object database, providing extremely powerful and easy to use persistence.
+- BlueBream employs the Zope Object Database (:term:`ZODB`), transactional object database, providing extremely powerful and easy to use persistence.

-- BlueBream uses :term:`ZCML`, an XML based configuration language for registering components, providing limitless flexibility.
-If you don't need the power of ZCML and the complexity it adds, try :term:`GROK`, which adds a layer replacing the declarative configuration of ZCML with conventions and declarations in standard Python.
+- BlueBream registers components with Zope Component Markup Language (:term:`ZCML`), an XML based configuration language, providing limitless flexibility.

+- BlueBream can also register components using :term:`GROK`, which adds a layer replacing the declarative configuration of ZCML with conventions and declarations in standard Python.

 - BlueBream features the :term:`Zope Component Architecture` (ZCA) which implements :term:`Separation of concerns` to create highly cohesive reusable components (zope.component_).

-- BlueBream supports :term:`WSGI` using :term:`Paste`,
+- BlueBream implements Python Web Server Gateway Interface :term:`WSGI` using :term:`Paste`, :term:`PasteScript`, and
-  :term:`PasteScript`, and :term:`PasteDeploy`.
+  :term:`PasteDeploy`.

-- BlueBream includes a number of components which provide well tested implementation of common requirements.
+- BlueBream includes a number of well tested components to implement of common activities.
 A few are of these are:

-  - zope.publisher_ publishes Python objects on the web, it is geared towards :term:`WSGI` compatibility
+  - zope.publisher_ publishes Python objects on the web, emphasizing :term:`WSGI` compatibility

-  - zope.security_ provides a generic mechanism supporting pluggable security policies
+  - zope.security_ provides a generic mechanism for pluggable security policies

   - zope.testing_ and zope.testbrowser_ offer unit and functional testing
     frameworks

-  - zope.pagetemplate_ is an xhtml-compliant templating language
+  - zope.pagetemplate_ is an XHTML-compliant language for devloping templates

-  - zope.schema_ and zope.formlib_ provide a schema engine and
+  - zope.schema_ is provide a schema engine

-    automatic form generation machinery
+  - zope.formlib_ is a tool for automatically generating forms

+BlueBream is free/open source software, owned by the :term:`Zope Foundation`.
+Bluebream is licensed under the :term:`Zope Public License` (BSD like, GPL compatible license).

 .. _zope.component: http://pypi.python.org/pypi/zope.component
 .. _zope.publisher: http://pypi.python.org/pypi/zope.publisher